Brandi’s 8th Annual Oscar Party benefits IMPACT this year!

 Our mission: To prevent violence by building skills and inspiring individuals to be agents of personal, community & cultural change.

-As a 501(c)3 nonprofit, IMPACT reaches children, teens, adults and the elderly in Northern and Central New Mexico.
+As a 501(c)3 nonprofit, IMPACT reaches children, adults and the elderly in Northern and Central New Mexico.
 Conceptual seminars teach the origins of violence and how to assess risk and set boundaries for healthy relationships.
 Experiential classes teach hands-on interpersonal skills and strategies to prevent and stop assault.
 IMPACT reaches individuals and communities through partnerships with schools and other nonprofits, community groups and Pueblos, as well as classes for the public.

 By reducing the fear and impact of violence, we help to create a community where people live powerfully, experience freedom, and pursue joy.
 We believe it is possible to tackle the causes and effects of violence by partnering within the community to: